onepiecejs/nodejs-cantas/README.md

     cd node-v0.10.22
     ./configure && make
     sudo make install

     # mongo
     sudo yum install mongodb mongodb-server
     # redis
     sudo yum install redis

+    #Fedora 22
+    dnf install nodejs

+    #Ubuntu 14+ (Only tested against 14)
+    sudo apt-get install nodejs build-essential

+    #Red Hat 6+ and Centos 6+
+    yum install epel-release
+    yum install nodejs

+    #NPM
+    NPM should be installed as part of the nodejs packages for Fedora, Red Hat, Centos and Ubuntu.
+    ```

+- Kerberos requirements:

+> ***Note:***
+> If you plan to use Kerberos authentication also install the relevant kerberos libraries for your distro.

+    ```bash
+    sudo yum install -y krb5-devel krb5-libs krb5-workstation
     ```

 > ***Note:***
 > If you got `g++: command not found` while installing nodejs,